 Dividend Discount Model

 This dividend discount model finds the present value of a company’s future dividends to derive the present market value of equity.
 There are various models with different assumptions of a period of dividends and growth in dividends.

 - Two-Stage Growth Model

 Free Cash Flow Model

-This model is based on free cash flows of the company.
-Similar to above model, it discounts the free future cash flows of the company to arrive at an enterprise value.
-To find the value of equity, value of debt is deducted from enterprise value.
+The free cash flow model is based on the free cash flows of the company.
+Similar to the above model, it discounts the free future cash flows of the company to arrive at an enterprise value.
+To find the value of equity, the value of debt is deducted from enterprise value.

 Earnings Multiple or Comparables or Relative Valuation Methods / Techniques

-Earnings multiple or Relative Valuation methods are also called comparable methods because they use peers or competitors value to derive the value of the equity.
-The importance here is of deciding which factor to be considered for comparison and which companies should be considered peers.
+Earnings multiple or Relative Valuation methods are also called comparable methods because they use peer’s or competitor’s values to derive the value of the equity.
+The importance here is deciding which factor to consider for comparison and which companies should be regarded as peers.
 Following are the well-known methods used for such comparison.

 Please find a detailed understanding of the ratio – P/E Ratio.